rafael-longo/calcularte-content-creator/memory-bank/progress.md

 *   **Deepened Inter-Agent Context Passing:** The `OrchestratorAgent` now provides more focused, specialized context to the `CopywriterAgent` by leveraging a new `get_specialized_context` method in the `BrandStrategistAgent`, enhancing the relevance of generated content.
 *   **Multi-Level, Color-Coded Logging:** Implemented a custom `loguru` based tracing processor to provide detailed, color-coded logs of agent activities, tool calls, LLM generations, and handoffs.
 *   **"LLM-as-a-Judge" Quality Loop:** Implemented an automated quality control loop using a new `EvaluatorAgent`.
 This loop reviews and requests self-correction on generated content before it is finalized, improving overall quality.
+*   **Persistent Session Memory:** The CLI is now stateful.
+It uses the `SQLiteSession` from the OpenAI Agents SDK to remember conversation history across multiple commands.
+New `session` commands (`start`, `status`, `end`, `clear`) have been added to manage this feature.

 ## 2. What's Left to Build

 The next phase of development will focus on implementing the remaining strategic enhancements, as outlined in the `docs/` directory.

 **Enhancement Roadmap:**
-6.  **Implement Persistent Session Memory:** Make the CLI stateful using the SDK's `SQLiteSession`.
 7.  **Create an Interactive CLI Refinement Loop:** Make the refinement process conversational.

-After these enhancements are implemented, the project will proceed to the development of the web interface (FastAPI backend and React frontend).
+After this enhancement is implemented, the project will proceed to the development of the web interface (FastAPI backend and React frontend).

 ## 3. Current Status

-The project has successfully completed the first five enhancements from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist", "Implement On-Demand Brand Voice Reporting", "Enable Flexible and Autonomous Post Generation", "Deepen Inter-Agent Context Passing", and "Implement 'LLM-as-a-Judge' Quality Loop".
-The system's internal context handling and quality control are now more intelligent, leading to higher-quality outputs.
+The project has successfully completed the first six enhancements from the roadmap: "Evolve `BrandStrategistAgent` to True Strategist", "Implement On-Demand Brand Voice Reporting", "Enable Flexible and Autonomous Post Generation", "Deepen Inter-Agent Context Passing", "Implement 'LLM-as-a-Judge' Quality Loop", and "Implement Persistent Session Memory".
+The system is now more robust, with improved quality control and a stateful CLI for a better user experience.

 ## 4. Known Issues